A Computational Theory and Semi-Supervised Algorithm for Clustering: Conclusion

 The present work introduces two significant contributions.
 Firstly, inspired by David Marr's tri-level hypothesis for information processing, it presents a computable definition of a cluster.
 This definition is derived by analysing elements of human visual clustering and assuming certain constraints deemed true of the real world.
 A key observation is that a cluster is a collection of points devoid of any anomalies with respect to a given grouping principle and measure.
 This sheds light on the dual nature of clustering and anomaly detection, highlighting their interdependence and the role of data representations and measures in achieving desired groupings.

 Secondly, a novel semi-supervised clustering algorithm is proposed whose kernel is based on the anomaly detection work by Mohammad \cite{nassir2021anomaly}.
 This work gave a precise computable definition of what constitutes an anomaly and provides a compelling rationale for accepting such a definition.
-Additionally, an efficient algorithm to compute anomalies based on the Euclidean distance from the median is provided.
+Additionally, an efficient algorithm to compute anomalies based on Expectation and Euclidean distance from the median is provided.
 The clustering algorithm operates on numerical data and utilises a small amount of labelled examples for initialisation, guidance, and subsequent expansion of clusters.
-The algorithm handles noisy labelled data by ejecting distinctly incorrect points from the groups.
+Results have shown that as a rule of thumb, $10$-$30$ points per known cluster, give effective clustering results.
+The algorithm handles noisy labelled data by ejecting unexpected points (anomalies) from the groups.
 Instead of aiming for a complete partitioning of all the data, the algorithm focuses on clustering the data, thus ensuring that anomalies and unknown clusters are not forcibly assigned to existing clusters.
+If full partitioning is required, points can optionally be assigned to their nearest cluster based on anomaly scores.
 Such instances are left to be analysed in subsequent steps.

-The results of the semi-supervised clustering algorithm are compared with those of popular unsupervised clustering algorithms, namely $k$-means and DBSCAN.
-The synthetic data examples showcased the algorithm's ability to build clusters even with a relatively small number of examples per cluster and accommodated clusters of different densities.
-In contrast, $k$-means and DBSCAN exhibited undesired results in these examples due to their inherent constraints and assumptions.
-In particular $k$-means gave unintuitive partitions that split clusters or assigned clearly anomalous points to a cluster.
-On the other hand, DBSCAN proved to be sensitive to the supplied parameters where clusters either got merged or split because of its inability to locally adapt.
+Crucially, the proposed clustering algorithm is parameter-free, fast, and efficient—eliminating the need for users to manually set parameters.